11EJDE11/xna-cncnet-client/Docs/Fonts.md

 For English text, [MozillaText-Bold.ttf](https://fonts.google.com/specimen/Mozilla+Text) provides a good match in style to the existing SpriteFont appearance.

 For CJK fallback, consider one of the following options:
 - [GNU Unifont](https://unifoundry.com/unifont/).
 It has broad Unicode coverage and has pixel-perfect rendering.
 It supports 16 px as the font size ONLY.
-Do not have bold/italic variants.
+Does not have bold/italic variants.
 - A Noto CJK font such as [NotoSansSC-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+SC) (Chinese), [NotoSansKR-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+KR) (Korean), or [NotoSansJP-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+JP) (Japanese).
 - The default Windows Chinese font, SimSum.
 It has pixel-perfect rendering on multiple sizes but you MUST follow the "Preprocess font files" instructions below to preprocess the font file before use.
-Do not have bold/italic variants.
+Does not have bold/italic variants.

 ## Examples